TeodorMihai/errant/readme.md

 A brief description of some of the rules used to classify error types is described in Section 3.1 of the ERRANT paper.
 In this section, we describe all the rules in more detail.
 Although we present the rules for each error type individually, the reader should be aware that some rules interract and there are several constraints on rule order.
 Rule order is discussed at the end of this section.

-The following sections present the error type classification for English (from the ERRANT paper) and German (added by Adriane Boyd).
+The following sections present the error type classification for English (from the ERRANT paper), German (added by Adriane Boyd) and Romanian.

 ## English